Phil Randall

 Phil’s recent leadership commitment to sponsor the Historic Huey Helicopter Exhibit in Gallery 3, Meeting New Challenges, reflects both his lifelong connection to Marine aviation and his continuing desire to give back.

 His family’s tradition of service runs deep.
-Among those who inspired him was his uncle, Sergeant Major James B. Luckadlo, USMC, who served as Sergeant Major of Marine Corps Air Station New River.
+Among those who inspired him was his uncle, Sergeant Major James B. Luckadoo, USMC, who served as Sergeant Major of Marine Corps Air Station New River.
 Today, that legacy continues through another generation, including a nephew currently serving as a Captain at New River.

 The Carolina Museum of the Marine is honored to welcome Phil Randall as a board member, supporter, and champion of the mission.